JoeyComputes/Biology---Zoology-Exam-1-Quiz-App-/Readme.md

 Required Dependencies :

-Python
+Python 3.x or later
+  Step 1: Visit the Python website at https://www.python.org/.
-Download the latest version here -https://www.python.org/downloads/
+  Step 2: Download the latest version of Python (3.x) for Windows.

 Tkinter
   Step 1: Open the Command Prompt by pressing Win + R and typing cmd.
 Hit Enter.